roman-milk/roman-milk.github.io/honey-be-a-good-slut-fuck-him.md

+===

- ****** Honey, Be A Good Slut, Fuck Him! ****** byNonStopFunGuy© Stacie's fingers locked around his neck, while she moved her legs higher to wrap them around his hips and back.
+Stacie's fingers locked around his neck, while she moved her legs higher to wrap them around his hips and back.
 Her dainty naked feet crossed together above his spine, right above his ass.
 "Fuck my baby!" she purred to him, her body now holding on with him fucking her slutty cunt harder and faster.
 "God you turn me on fuck me!"

  Andrew was working that huge cock so deep into her pussy it must have been past her cervix, seriously.
 I know my 6.5-inch erection can bang that wall at the back of her cunt when I fuck her, so add another inch or two and where else would his cock go?
 I don't know, but I mean, you could see a lump in her lower abdomen as he was fucking her, it was the head of his long hard prick, making a little ripple on her flat tummy between her cunt and her bellybutton, it was moving back and forth as he fucked her silly.
 He'd drive so far forward his hairy dangling balls would press into her ass, almost wanting to slide into her vagina too if there'd been room.